evolite/reci/README.md

 - **Easy to add**: The whole point is making it effortless to save recipes we find.
 Paste a URL, done.
 - **Everyoen Shares Recipies**: A recipy added is visible and editable by all users, perfect for family and friends.
 - **Easy to search**: Find recipes by ingredient ("what can I make with chicken and tomatoes?"), cuisine type, tags, or just browse.
 The recipes are actually discoverable.
+- **Links to original content**: Every recipe keeps a link to the original video, so you can always access the source to see the steps and follow along with the video while cooking.
 - **Smart shopping lists**: Select multiple recipes and get a consolidated shopping list with ingredients grouped by category.
 Share it with family members.
 - **Metric by default**: Automatically converts everything to metric units.
 No more "how many grams is 2 cups of flour?" moments.
 - **Shareable**: Generate shareable links for shopping lists.
 Perfect for meal planning with family.